GoogleCloudPlatform/automlops/README.md

 These can be configured using the `alert_emails` and `auto_retraining_params` parameters, which are left null by default.
 If `auto_retraining_params` are specified, `AutoMLOps.monitor` will set up a Log Sink to connect the Vertex AI Model Monitoring Job to the Pub/Sub Queueing service, and filter on only ModelMonitoringJob anomalies.

+Before running `AutoMLOps.monitor()`, be sure to install the package dependencies using the following command: `pip3 install -r AutoMLOps/model_monitoring/requirements.txt --user`

 ### `AutoMLOps.monitor()` parameter list:

 Required parameters: